Arts (ART) at Tidewater Community College

 ART 242 - Painting II

-Introduces abstract and representational painting in acrylic and/or oil with emphasis on color composition and value.
-Prerequisites ART 122 or divisional approval.
+Introduces abstract and representational painting in acrylic and/or oil with emphasis on color, composition, and value.
 Part II of II.

 Lecture 1-2 hours.
 Studio instruction 4 hours.
 Total 5-6 hours per week.